-- Acceptance and Commitment Therapy is a form of Psychotherapy.
+- Acceptance and Commitment Therapy is a form of psychotherapy.

-- This aspect of Psychology is based more on human behavior i.e dependent on thought processes.
+- This aspect of psychology is based more on human behavior i.e dependent on thought processes.

-- It even teaches people suffering from chronic medical conditions to live a life that is value based and stress free.
+- It even teaches people suffering from chronic medical conditions to live a life that is value-based and stress-free.

 Parts of ACT

-- Focus area 2 – Accept the present reality
+- Focus area 2 – Accept the Present Reality

 During this stage of the therapy, the therapist teaches the concerned to allow the pessimistic sensations and feelings to pass through the mind without resisting the same.
 This acceptance helps in overcoming the grief/past and looking at it as an observer to move ahead in life.

-- Living The Present Moment With Complete Awareness
+Live The Present Moment With Complete Awareness

 Duration of ACT

-- Acceptance and Commitment Therapy that lasts for half an hour or so is generally referred to as Ultra Brief Therapy.
+- Ultra Brief Therapy: ACT that lasts half an hour or so is generally referred to as Ultra Brief Therapy.
 Ultra Brief Therapy treats psychological aberrations that are very minor in nature.

-- Psychological conditions like schizophrenia that are more chronic in nature get treated through Acceptance and Commitment Therapy in four hours of time.
-The therapist may decide to split these four hours into one or two hour sessions depending on the requirement.
-Such sessions are termed as Brief Therapy owing to the nature of the same.
+- Brief Therapy: Psychological conditions like schizophrenia that are more chronic get treated through ACT in four hours of time.
+The therapist may decide to split these four hours into one or two-hour sessions depending on the requirement.
+We term such short-duration sessions as Brief Therapy owing to the nature of the same.

-- Acceptance and Commitment Therapy that drag on for more than 80 hours are usually referred to as Long Term Therapy.
+- Long Term Therapy: ACT that goes on for over 80 hours is usually referred to as Long Term Therapy.
 Long term therapy is generally given to people who suffer from severe personality disorders.